Jackie Robinson Day: 2011

+2017–2019

 In 2017, to commemorate the 70th anniversary of Robinson's major league debut, the Dodgers unveiled a bronze statue of Robinson at Dodger Stadium.
 The statue, located in the stadium's left-field plaza, depicts Robinson sliding into home plate as a rookie.
 In 2018, due to weather postponements of games scheduled for April 15, the Atlanta Braves vs. Chicago Cubs and New York Yankees vs. Detroit Tigers honored Robinson's legacy in makeup games on May 14 at Wrigley Field and June 4 at Comerica Park, respectively.

-In 2019, the 72nd anniversary was observed on both April 15 and April 16, as not all teams played on April 15, a Monday.
+In 2019, the 72nd anniversary was observed on both April 15 and 16, as not all teams played on April 15, a Monday.
 David Price of the Boston Red Sox criticized MLB for not having all 30 teams play on April 15.

+2020

 Though Major League Baseball honored Robinson on their social media platforms and the MLB Network on Jackie Robinson Day in 2020, no games were played due to the COVID-19 pandemic.
-The on-field celebrations, including the league-wide wearing of number 42, instead took place on Friday, August 28, commemorating the 75th anniversary of the date Robinson met with Branch Rickey to discuss joining the Dodgers as well the 57th anniversary of the March on Washington.
+The on-field celebrations, including the league-wide wearing of number 42, instead took place on Saturday, August 29, commemorating the 75th anniversary of the date Robinson met with Branch Rickey to discuss joining the Dodgers as well the 57th anniversary of the March on Washington.
+Notably this date would ultimately coincide with the tragic passing of actor Chadwick Boseman who had portrayed Robinson in the 2013 film 42.
+The film was revered for depicting Robinson's story to modern audiences and Boseman was highly praised and remembered for his role.

 In response to the police shooting of Jacob Blake in Kenosha, Wisconsin, professional athletes in the United States boycotted by refusing to play in their scheduled sporting events.
 In Major League Baseball player boycotts began on August 26, 2020, when a game between the Milwaukee Brewers and Cincinnati Reds was boycotted by the players.
-The player boycotts extended to Jackie Robinson Day, with the August 28 game between the Houston Astros and Oakland Athletics being postponed.
+The player boycotts extended to Jackie Robinson Day, with the August 29 game between the Houston Astros and Oakland Athletics being postponed.
 Both teams walked off the field in protest.

-In 2021, the 74th anniversary was also observed on both April 15 and April 16.
+2022

+Starting in 2022, the number 42 on the back of all teams' uniforms was rendered in Dodger blue.
+A patch commemorating the 75th anniversary of Robinson's debut also appeared on all uniforms.